C4813/EVE-Reprocess-Trading-WordPress-Shortcode/README.md

 Adds a shortcode `[eve_reprocess_trading]` to display a tool for calculating reprocess trading margins and generating a market quickbar.

+A secondary shortcode `[eve_reprocess_clear_cache]` can be used to display a button which forcibly clears the cache.
+It will be visible only to administrators (with WordPress `manage_options` capability).

 ### ⚠️ Early development stage – full functionality has not been added yet! ⚠️

 This plugin is designed to replace and enhance my current [EVE Reprocessing Master 2.0.1 spreadsheet](https://docs.google.com/spreadsheets/d/13WKDTn-dqjOnJ2HG1KWYh4hZ8Pxv87vWsUtC65It5Mw/edit?usp=sharing) 🔗